mikemccaffrey/maybe/README.md

 Planned features:
 - array function defaults to 0?
-- direct access object properties
+- direct access object variables
 - call methods on all items in an array
-- return the propery of an object
-- alteratives to the ->return() function that specify the intended result type, such as ->string or ->array.
+- alternatives to the ->return() function that specify the intended result type, such as ->string or ->array.

 Please feel free to submit an issue if you find a bug or would like to request a feature: https://github.com/mikemccaffrey/maybe